 Chest Acne Causes may include:

-- Skin Care Products that prevent Water loss from Skin
+- Skin Care Products that prevent water loss from the skin.

 Symptoms of Chest Acne